There’s a deep lie behind today’s TSH-based definition of “euthyroid” status and today’s policies of TSH normalization in therapy.

 - Group 4 consisted of 188 people taking 150-200 mcg/d Levo

-- Group 5 consisted of people being treated only with iodine (doses not stated).
+- Group 5 consisted of people being treated only with iodine (data not shown here; see their full article for more information).

-As you can see in Figure 1 above,
+As you can see in the graphs above,

 Patients in Group 1 cluster around an average FT3 of around 4.0 pmol/L. It looks like a bull’s eye.